glatrofa/DevOps-demo/README.md

 # DevOps-demo
-Simple web app demo made with DevOps practices.
+>Simple web app demo made with DevOps practices.

-<strong>This repo will be update with a guide for using these files.<strong>
+The project is an authentication web app made with a client entity (html and js), a server one (php) and a mysql database.
+DevOps developing is implemented with Jenkins.

+All this entities are defined with Dockerfiles reachable [here](https://hub.docker.com/r/glatrofa/dev-ops-demo/tags).

+Any suggestion will be really appreciated.